 A Place at the Table is our outreach program to help mitigate the rise in hunger and food insecurity that the Covid-19 pandemic has created.

-This past May, Fifth Avenue Presbyterian Church launched A Place at the Table, an outreach meal ministry designed to address the crisis of food insecurity in midtown Manhattan exacerbated by the Covid-19 pandemic.
+In May 2020, Fifth Avenue Presbyterian Church launched A Place at the Table, an outreach meal ministry to address the crisis of hunger and food insecurity in midtown Manhattan exacerbated by the Covid-19 pandemic.

-If you would like to support A Place at the Table with a financial contribution, go to fapc.org/give and choose the fund “FAPC’s Hunger Initiative.”
+If you would like to support A Place at the Table with a financial contribution, go to fapc.org/give and choose the fund “Fifth Avenue Hunger Fund.”
 Thank you for your generosity.